bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_transforms_main.md

 3. **Fast Fourier Transform (FFT)** (to be added) - The DFT operation can be sped up significantly.
 This faster implementation is called the fast Fourier transform.

-4. **Z-Transform** (to be added) - The Z-transform provides us with insight straight from the difference equation of the signal.
+4. <a href="../discretesignalprocessing_transforms_ztransform_main">Z-Transform</a> - The Z-transform provides us with insight straight from the difference equation of the signal.

 5. **Relation between different transforms** (to be added) - In order to fully grasp all the differences and similarities between the many different transforms, a good understanding of the relationships between them is crucial.